onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

-law # : problems are inevitable, problems are soluble - from beginning of infinity chapter 3 <== NOT REALLY A RULE but a maxim? law # : the truth consists of hard to vary assertions about reality law # : you can fight incentives only with incentives - incentives determine behavior - behavior is driven by incentives
+law # : problems are inevitable, problems are soluble - from beginning of infinity chapter 3 <== NOT REALLY A RULE but a maxim? law # : the truth consists of hard to vary assertions about reality law # : you can fight incentives only with incentives - incentives determine behavior - behavior is driven by incentives law # : call a spade a spade law # : give till it hurts

+hypocricy is incoherent, not coming out of integrity

+Don't profit off information asymmetry

+Courage over cowardice

 don't keep people in by force

+civility, respect, no ad hominems, no name calling - it's incredible that this has to be said do not commit semanticide
+Words should have meaning - everyone is involved in semanticide - the destruction of semantic meaning - todo semantic meaning?
+Fascist!
+Communist!

 voluntary - non-coercive

+modesty is good - not greed
+*~~greed~~* **modesty** is good

 > "If it's wrong when they do it, it's wrong when we do it." - [Noam Chomsky](https://www.goodreads.com/quotes/599016-if-it-s-wrong-when-they-do-it-it-s-wrong-when)